Author your first Health Bot scenario Quickstart

 Each scenario appears as a graphical flow of controllers.
 Three types of controllers are available in the scenario editor:

-Navigational elements such as Zoom, Trace, and Watch not used at runtime, but which help the scenario author to create and debug the scenario.
+- Navigational elements such as Zoom, Trace, and Watch not used at runtime, but that help the scenario author to create and debug the scenario.

 For the full list of elements and their meaning see Scenario Elements

 Let's select a Statement element and place it in the editor window.
-A Statement triggers an output from the health bot instance with no expectation of a response.
+A Statement triggers an output from the Azure AI Health Bot instance with no expectation of a response.

 An edit window will appear.
-In the display text we will enter "Hello, world!"
+In the display text we enter "Hello, world!"
 Note: The display text can be a string literal or a valid JavaScript expression.
 Editing the label of an object is a good authoring practice.
-In this case, we have labelled it Greeting.
+In this case, we have labeled it Greeting.

 You can open and edit the fields at any time by double-clicking on the object in the visual editor, or right-clicking and selecting Edit.